aferrero2707/PhotoFlow/README.md

         $ bash ./build.sh

    If you have installed VIPS in an unusual place, you can edit the build script and set the PKG_CONFIG_PATH variable accordingly

+   To compile the code in debug mode, use

+        $ bash ./build.sh debug

+   instead.

 3. If all goes well, you can now open an image file with PhotoFlow: